Range Voting

 is worth more to that voter than the

-expected payoff from exaggerating about these candidates via "approval style" range-voting.
+expected payoff from exaggerating about these candidates via "approval style" score-voting.

-Therefore, range voters will often cast substantially-honest range votes, even those inclined to be
+Therefore, score voters will often cast substantially-honest score votes, even voters

 "strategic."